ReggieVW/cvat-docs/manual/automatic_annotations.md

 ![image](https://user-images.githubusercontent.com/35894891/199748628-e78d275a-19e1-48ee-a70a-85118df59c70.png)

-The end result of the automatic annotation is an annotation with bounding boxes with body keypoints.
+The end result of the automatic annotation is an annotation with bounding boxes with person key points.
 ![image](https://user-images.githubusercontent.com/35894891/199747631-9efb99cd-6069-4fb1-abb5-2b9c427bdf9c.png)

 Click on group to view each person in a different colour.